Continental Association: Effects

-Georgia waited a year but the other Thirteen Colonies quickly established local enforcement committees; the restrictions were dutifully enforced in the others, and trade with Britain plummeted.
+Georgia waited a year but the other twelve colonies quickly established local enforcement committees; the restrictions were dutifully enforced in the others, and trade with Britain plummeted.
 Breen states that by early 1775 the local committees of safety, "increasingly functioned as a revolutionary government" and British officials no longer were in control.

 According to Christopher Gould, The Continental Association forced colonials to publicly take sides: Patriots signed and Loyalists did not.
 In South Carolina Patriots dominated in Charleston and coastal areas; Loyalists were most numerous in the backcountry.
 The Continental Association took charge of the boycotts and led to new governmental organizations that supervised Revolutionary activities.
 The South Carolina boycott made an exception for rice—it could still be exported but a fraction of sales went to purchase indigo from planters.
 Gould argues that the plan amounted to price stabilization and a commodity exchange program.

 The King acted by securing an election and buying enough seats at £2500 to control the new Parliament.
 It then responded by passing the New England Restraining Act which prohibited the northeastern colonies from trading with anyone but Britain and the British West Indies, and they barred colonial ships from the North Atlantic fishing areas.
 These punitive measures were later extended to most of the other colonies, as well.
 Britain did not yield to American demands but instead tried to tighten its grip, and the conflict escalated to war.
 However, the long-term success of the Association was in its effective direction of collective action among the colonies and expression of their common interests.